alexandru-m-g/vector-tiles-sample/README.md

 NOTE: this was tested with Docker for Linux.

+## Introduction
+This will create a total of 3 containers.

+1. postgis - This is the container that runs the postgres database.
+The actual database files are mapped outside the container as explained further below.
+1. gisapi - This is the NodeJS application that actually serves that vector tiles.
+It's based on [gisrestapi](https://github.com/OCHA-DAP/gisrestapi) which in turn was forked from https://github.com/spatialdev/PGRestAPI and slightly modified.
+1. ogr2ogr - This is a container that has everything needed to run the *ogr2ogr* command line tool.
+The container's image was actually created to hold a python application that manages/runs the transformations so it contains additional software not actually needed for this example.

 ## Steps to get the stack up

 1. Clone this git repo